 The key financial assumptions required for determining liabilities are the discount rate, linked to corporate bond yields, and the rate of future inflation.
-The bond yield as at 31 March 2022 is higher than that at 31 March 2021.
-As a result, the discount rate used is 0.6% higher resulting in a lower value being placed on the defined benefit obligation.
-This has been partly offset by inflation increases (CPI 0.4% higher than last year) which impact on the assumptions for pension and salary increases thereby increasing the value of liabilities.
-The impact of changes in assumptions is covered in more detail in Note 4.
+The bond yield at 31 March 2023 is considerably higher than that at 31 March 2022.
+As a result, the discount rate used is 2.2% higher resulting in a much lower value being placed on the defined benefit obligation.
+Inflation is expected to decrease (CPI 0.35% lower than last year) which will impact on the assumptions for pension and salary increases and further decrease the value of liabilities.
+These decreases has been partly offset by the September pension increase being higher than previously assumed which will result in a higher value being placed on the defined benefit obligation and a worsening in the overall position.
+The impact is shown as an experience loss in the analysis of liabilities above.
+The financial impact of changes in assumptions is covered in more detail in Note 4.

-An allowance was made for the potential impact of the McCloud & Sargeant judgements ('transitional protection' offered to some members of the judges and fire fighters' schemes as part of the 2015 pension reforms amounted to unlawful age discrimination with a knock on effect for the Local Government Penson Scheme (LGPS) in the figures provided for 2018/19 with the adjustment (£4.405m) shown as a Prior Service Cost.
-This allowance is therefore incorporated in the roll forward approach (rolling forward the last full valuation data to 31 March 2022) used for 2021/22 and has been remeasured at the accounting date along with the normal LGPS liabilities.
+An allowance has been made for the potential impact of the McCloud & Sargeant judgements ('transitional protection' offered to some members of the judges and fire fighters' schemes as part of the 2015 pension reforms amounted to unlawful age discrimination with a knock on effect for the Local Government Penson Scheme (LGPS) which has been remeasured at the accounting date along with the normal LGPS liabilities.